STS-68: October 10, 1994 (Flight Day 11)

-On Monday, October 10, 1994, at 10 am CDT, STS-68 MCC Status Report # 16 reports: In low Earth orbit, Endeavours systems are being checked out today to ensure they are healthy and ready to support landing Tuesday.
+On Monday, October 10, 1994, at 10 am CDT, STS-68 MCC Status Report #16 reported:

+In low Earth orbit, Endeavours systems are being checked out today to ensure they are healthy and ready to support landing Tuesday.
 The flight control surfaces will be tested using one of the hydraulic systems called an Auxiliary Power Unit, and ground station communications checks will be done.

-Interferometry data gathering with the radar instruments in the orbiter's payload bay continued throughout the night and morning prior to the scheduled deactivation of the X- band Synthetic Aperture Radar.
+Interferometry data gathering with the radar instruments in the orbiter's payload bay continued throughout the night and morning prior to the scheduled deactivation of the X-band Synthetic Aperture Radar.
 Interferometry will allow scientists to overlay radar images of the same site taken on successive days forming a three-dimensional image of the Earth's surface.
 These topographical images can be used to create a baseline used to understand the changes in the environmental and ecological climate around the world.